Orfium/orfium-github-actions/README.md

 The workflow expects a specific folder structure and naming scheme:
 * A main folder called "infra" that includes all the CloudFormation templates including the root/parent/main CloudFormation template and the samconfig.toml
-* The root/parent/main CloudFormation template, must be named "aws-deploy.yml"
+* The root/parent/main CloudFormation template, must be named "aws-deploy.yml".
+If there is a need to not use that one, another one can be passed through the "main_cf_template" workflow input that overwrites the default value.
+If it's a local file, the full file path must be provided.
 * A subfolder "infra/environments" that includes all the .env files and .json files that correspond with the environment_id naming scheme, plus, a "common.env" for global variables across environments, like the ProductName or even aws-region if it's the same across all different environments.
 * There should be only one samconfig file, called "samconfig.toml", with all the environment_types specified inside